clive-africa/samplicity/docs/source/structure.rst

 The ``OpRisk`` class computes the operational risk component of the SCR.

 -------------------------------
-How the Classes work together
+How the classes work together
 -------------------------------

 1. The ``SCR`` class initializes all other classes and stores them in its `classes` dictionary.